lqycrystal/AFM_building/README.md

 # AFM_building
-This is the code for our paper "Building footprint generation through convolutional neural networks with attraction field representation".
+This is the code for our paper "Building footprint generation through convolutional neural networks with attraction field representation", which is published in IEEE Transactions on Geoscience and Remote Sensing.

 And the pretrained model is https://drive.google.com/drive/folders/1epUsdzlztWtMYSwDl9nBXwCbYmiHHyf2?usp=sharing

 If you find this code is helpful to you, please cite: